- League of Legends

 LoL Champions Korea

 Korea has its own league called LoL Champions Korea (LCK).
-In the LCK, South Korea’s 10 best LoL teams will face off for the 2021 season.
+In the LCK, South Korea’s 10 best LoL teams face off during the season.
 LoL is the most played game at PC bangs in Korea having a 50% play rate which is insane.
 This means if you walk into an average PC bang in Korea, half will be playing LoL.
+Ask most Korean gamers and they will say that their goal is to be a professional LoL pro gamer.
+Professional League of Legends players are paid an average salary of $200,000 a year, and prize money and sponsorship deals.

 With most of the top gamers playing LoL and dominating, many did not end up transferring over to DOTA 2 even tho it offers a bigger payout for pro gamers.
 This could change when DOTA 3 comes out.
 This is why LoL keeps coming up with incentives to play.
 For example, “Teamfight Tactics” has been very popular on LoL.
 It brought in a whole new set of champions, origins, and classes.